1. Home

 Use drag & drop to plan tasks and subtasks within the Calendar.
 In the calendar, you can move the task by dragging the cursor.

-Go to the edge of the sub/task and pull the item to the right.
+Go to the edge of the sub/task and when the arrow shows, pull it item to the right to extend its duration.

-You can set the exact hour range for the sub/task.
-Switch the calendar view between: Month, Week, Day, or Agenda.
+You can schedule the exact hour range for the sub/task.
+Switch the calendar view to Week or Day to do so.

-Change a view.
+Change the calendar view.
 Month and Day option enables you to plan for particular times.

-Change a view.
+Change the calendar view.
 Month and Day option enables you to plan for particular times.

 Completed tasks

-When you complete a sub/task it won’t be visible in the Calendar anymore.
-Please note there are only incomplete tasks and subtasks.
+When you complete a sub/task it won’t be visible in the Calendar anymore (unless you change the settings).

 Switching between months, weeks, days

-Use the arrow keys on the keyboard to move between different months, weeks, and days on the calendar.
+Use the arrow keys on the keyboard to move between different months, weeks, and days when on the calendar page.

-While dragging the mouse (when you reschedule a sub/task), you can switch between months, weeks, or days using the arrow keys on the keyboard.
+Additionally, while dragging the mouse (when rescheduling a sub/task), you can move between months, weeks, or days using the arrow keys on the keyboard.

-Example how to switch months and weeks in the Calendar, during changing the deadline.
+Example how to move in months and weeks in the Calendar whilst changing the due date.

-Example how to switch months and weeks in the Calendar, during changing the deadline.
+Example how to move in months and weeks in the Calendar whilst changing the due date.

 TIP: Use arrow keys on keyboard

-Within the Freelo calendar you can quickly switch between months, weeks, or days using the arrows on the keyboard.
+You can quickly move between months, weeks, or days directly in the calendar by using the arrow keys on your keyboard.

 Create a new task

-You can double-click directly in the calendar to create a new task in any view (monthly, daily, weekly).
-It works similarly to Google Calendar, for example.
+You can double-click directly in the calendar to create a new task in any view (month, day, week).
+It works similarly to Google Calendar for example.

-Double-clicking the mouse brings up a modal window to add the task.
-You need to select the project and To-Do list where the task will be included and enter the task name.
-The date will be selected automatically, depending on where you click on the calendar.
-You can add the task description to the first comment, assign the task to a user, set followers, priority, and task labels, or add subtasks.
+Double-clicking in an empty field triggers a modal window which allows you to add a task.
+You need to select the project and To-Do list where the task will be created and also enter the task name.
+The date will be set automatically (depending on where you click in the calendar).
+You can add a task description, assign the task to a user, set followers, priority, and task labels and add subtasks.

-Example how to add a new task in the Calendar.
+How to add a new task directly in the Calendar.

-Example how to add a new task in the Calendar.
+How to add a new task directly in the Calendar.

-Confirm the creation of the task with the Enter key or the green Save button.
-Freelo remembers your last selected project and To-Do list, which can speed up your work.
+Finish creating the task by clicking Enter key or the green Save button.
+Freelo remembers your last selected project and To-Do list, which can speed up the process when creating next potential tasks.

 Example how to add a new task in the Calendar via the + button in the weekly view.